Azure/Edge-infrastructure-quickstart-template/README.md

    1. Create `terraform` environment in your GitHub repository.
 [Creating an environment]([https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment))
    1. Create a service principal in Microsoft Entra ID [Application and service principal objects in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals?tabs=browser).
    1. Add Federated credential to the service principal.
 Use `Environment` as entity type and input `terraform` to `Based on selection` input box.
+   1. Add a secret and save it to `servicePrincipalSecret` in the repo secrets described in the next step.
    1. Grant the following permissions to the service principle in your subscription:
       - Contributor (to create resource group / KeyVault / HCI cluster...)
       - Key Vault Secrets Officer (to create secret in azure KeyVault)